 We are a non smoking farm.

-|We are a mixture: family home, food grower who participates in local food initiatives, biennial sculpture exhibition, venue for life-enhancing talks and courses.
-We are very much in the process of change and development.
-Sometimes it is very quiet, and at other times very busy.
+|Preview host||We are a mixture: family home, garden renowned for its roses and borders, food grower, art & events venue.
+Sometimes it is quiet, and at other times very busy.
 I wanted to put 1-5 for the number of adult hosts, as I am sometimes alone but sometimes not, and there are gardeners and others here by day. |

-|I have an family run organic apple |
+|Preview host||I have an family run organic apple |

 We make fresh apple juice with nothing added.

 Looking for someone who can embrace this opportunity, who is positive, physically able and must be able to drive.
 Ideally interested in learning, hard work and looking to be part of the business.
-Ideally 18-40 years old but nothing set in stone.
+Ideally 18-50 years old but nothing set in stone.

 This is a great opportunity to join a fun, positive, friendly up and coming business interacting with the general public.

-|We are a small organic farm close to the town and the coast.
+|Preview host||We are a small organic farm close to the town and the coast.
 We have sheep, pigs, poultry, plant nursery, we have eco pods and cottages and a camp site.
 We also have a children's craft studio using seashells. |

 The accommodation is in the main farmhouse and meal are communal.